 It is recommended that lower division courses be completed before arriving at Berkeley.
 This is recommended for the following reasons:

 - The College of Letters & Science sets a limit to the number of semesters or units you may accrue after transferring.

-- Junior transfers should declare a major in their second semester.
+- Junior transfers should declare a major in their first or second semester.
 Without having completed the lower division requirements, transfers would be ineligible at that point.

 - Create a plan:

 - Check that you've completed all declaration requirements, see above.
 This includes being currently enrolled in or having completed IB 77A or 77B.

 - Click here to access the declaration application where you input all your IB courses, including past and future terms.
 The application must be submitted in one session, i.e., you cannot close the window and come back to it or leave it so long that your CalNet authentication times out.
 After submission, wait for an email confirmation before making a declaration appointment on CalCentral.
 We recommend you complete this during weeks 1-8 of fall or spring.

 - Discuss your past coursework and future academic plan with a staff advisor in the USSO.